LashaGOG/project-network/howTo.md

 #### Export flow graph

-If you choose option to export flowgraph as .txt file, it will be exported as "flowGraph.txt".
+If you choose option to export flowgraph as .txt file, it will be exported as "Flopgraph.txt".